dustinpfister/blog_posts/_posts/lodash_groupby.md

 This is a post on a single lodash collection method called \_.groupBy in the javaScript utility library known as lodash.
 It is not a beginners guide on lodash, or [javaScript in general](/2018/11/27/js-getting-started/).
 I assume that you have at least some background in javaScipt, and are researching lodash wondering if it is something that you should bother with or not.

 There are many developers that consider lodash a dead utility library because a lot of functionality in lodash is now native in core javaScript itself.
-Also methods like group by does bring something to the table that can not be done with a native javaScript method by itself, but is not to hard to write one.
+I would say that the group by method in lodash does bring something to the table that can not be done with a native javaScript method by itself, but is not to hard to write one with native javaScript.
 I do not take sides with this, there is using lodash and then there is just using javaScript by itself.
 However in any case this is something that I might want to do now and then in a project one way or another.

 ## 2 - Some basic examples of \_.groupBy